Unpacking (video game)

-Unpacking is a puzzle video game developed by Witch Beam and published by Humble Bundle for Microsoft Windows, macOS, Linux, Nintendo Switch, Xbox One, Xbox series, PlayStation 4, and PlayStation 5.
-The game received positive reviews, two BAFTA Game Awards, was chosen as game of the year by Eurogamer.
+Unpacking is a 2021 puzzle video game developed by Australian independent developer Witch Beam and published by Humble Bundle for Microsoft Windows, macOS, iOS, Android, Linux, Nintendo Switch, Xbox One, PlayStation 4, and PlayStation 5.
+The game received positive reviews, and won several awards, including two BAFTA Games Awards, a D.I.C.E.
+Award for Outstanding Achievement for an Independent Game, and Game of the Year by Eurogamer.

 Gameplay

 The game is divided into stages named by the years in which they take place: 1997, 2004, 2007, 2010, 2012, 2013, 2015, and 2018.
-The gameplay in each stage comprises unpacking a female character's possessions from boxes into a new dwelling, representing significant life events.
-The player is tasked with fitting each unpacked item into the living space, learning the protagonist's life story through her items and the places she lives.

-There are eight stages made up of a total of 35 rooms.
+In each stage, the player unpacks a female character's possessions from boxes into a new dwelling.
+Each unpacked item must be fit into the living space, learning the unseen and unnamed protagonist's life story through her possessions and the places she lives.
+Some items have designated places they must be put into in order to complete the stage.
+There are a total of 35 rooms across all dwellings.

 Development

-Unpacking was developed by Witch Beam, an independent game studio based in Brisbane, Australia.
+Unpacking was developed by Witch Beam, an independent game studio based in Brisbane, Queensland, Australia.
 The studio was founded in 2013 and had previously released Assault Android Cactus, a twin-stick shooter, in 2015.
-The game was first conceptualized by Wren Brier when she moved in with her partner, Witch Beam co-director Tim Dawson, in early 2018.
+The game was first conceptualised by Wren Brier when she moved in with her partner, Witch Beam co-director Tim Dawson, in early 2018.
 She found that unpacking unlabelled boxes, not knowing what is stored inside, was an experience that could be translated into a video game.
 The two participated in the Stugan games accelerator program in Sweden, and the game entered full production in early 2019.

 Unpacking is mostly a wordless experience, with the narrative mainly told through objects the player unpacks from boxes.
 The team put a lot of thought into making Unpacking's accessible: The nearly wordless nature of the game ensures that anyone who may have language or comprehension barriers can still enjoy playing the game, and many additional accessibility features were implemented.

 The sound design includes over 14,000 foley effects, with multiple pick-up and placement sound effects unique to each item.

 Release

-While Witch Beam managed most of the game's social media channels, the team recruited Victoria Tran, the community director of Among Us, to help operate Unpacking's Discord channel and TikTok account.
+While Witch Beam managed most of the game's social media channels, the team recruited Victoria Tran, the community director of Among Us, to help operate Unpacking's Discord server and TikTok account.
 The team initially expected development of the game to take about a year and a half, though actual production of the game took twice as long.
-Unpacking was released for personal computers, Nintendo Switch and Xbox One on November 2, 2021.
-Versions for PlayStation 4 and PlayStation 5 were released on May 10, 2022.
-Physical versions of the game, published and distributed by Limited Run Games, were available for preorder between March 29 and May 1, 2022.
+Unpacking was released for personal computers, Nintendo Switch and Xbox One on 2 November 2021.
+Versions for PlayStation 4 and PlayStation 5 were released on 10 May 2022.
+Physical versions of the game, published and distributed by Limited Run Games, were available for preorder between 29 March and 1 May 2022.
+The game was ported to iOS and Android on 24 August 2023.